yeasin90/vehicle-tracking-system/README.md

 ## Overview:
 There are two back end projects under this solution:
-1. VTS.AuthServer (IdentityServer)
+1. VTS.AuthServer
-2. VTS.Backend (Backend api server)
+2. VTS.Backend

-Swagger UI has been integrated with Backend api sever.
-To work with Vehicle api, a JWT access token is required.
-From the swagger UI, check **Authorization** endpoint to generate a JWT token (check endpoint description for available credentials).
-Once you received the token, set the token value by pressing **Authorize** button in swagger UI.
-Now, you can now play with vehicle apis from swagger.

-**NB:** Make sure VTS.AuthServer (IdentityServer) is up and running upfront.
-Otherwise, token will not be generated/validated.
+**VTS.AuthServer** is the IdentityServer for Authentication/Authorization. **VTS.Backend** is the backend server where required REST api endpoints are exposed.

 ## Pre-requisites:
 - Visual Studio 2019 or higher
 - .net core 3.1 or higher
 - Google api key ([how to create](https://developers.google.com/maps/documentation/maps-static/get-api-key))

-## Run projects using Docker
+## Run solution using Docker
-+ Make sure Docker Desktop with Linux support is installed
++ Make sure Docker Desktop with Linux support is installed in your local machine.
 + Upate your Google api key
   * Navigate to **vehicle-tracking-system\src** folder
   * Open **docker-compose.yml** file